tlevine/www.thomaslevine.com/content/!/better-datasets-about-open-data/index.md

     git clone git@github.com:tlevine/open-data.git --recursive

-There are separate modules for different data data sources.
+You need `--recursive` because there are separate submodules for different data data sources.

 ## Running things
-Most of the directions for collecting data from other places are written as Python modules and are stored in the root of the repository.
+Most of the directions for downloading stuff from other places are written as Python modules and are stored in the root of the repository.
 I intend for `run.py` to be the entry point to all of these modules.
 In some cases, however, I copied a file from another place and didn't integrate it into this